zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 [BASIC00] must have been run with "pass" outcome before this test case can be run.

+### Special considerations

+The Test Case must, in general, use the same algorithm as Method [Get-Parent-Zone].

 [List of Root Servers]: https://www.iana.org/domains/root/servers